Île d'Yeu: History

 Since the nineteenth century Île d'Yeu has attracted many artists.
 Jean Rigaud (1912–1999), official painter to the French Navy, had a house there, as did Maurice Boitel (1919–2007).
-Jean Dufy (1888–1964) made about twenty paintings of l'Ile d'Yeu during several summer stays between 1926 and 1930.
+Jean Dufy (1888–1964) made about twenty paintings of Île d'Yeu during several summer stays between 1926 and 1930.

-Philippe Pétain, the proclaimed hero of Verdun during World War I who later became the leader of France's wartime collaborationist Vichy régime, was sentenced to life imprisonment for treason on Île d'Yeu.
+The death sentence for treason of Philippe Pétain, the proclaimed hero of Verdun during World War I who later became the leader of France's wartime collaborationist Vichy régime, was immediately commuted to life imprisonment on Île d'Yeu.
 He died in a private home in Port-Joinville in 1951, and is buried in the local cemetery (Cimetière communal de Port-Joinville).

 The poet Marc-Adolphe Guégan, an early French exponent of haiku, lived on the island until his death in 1959.

 The island's seaweeds have been the subject of studies by the French marine biologist Françoise Ardré.

 The children's author Ludwig Bemelmans, who summered on the island, took inspiration from a hospital stay after a bicycle crash for his first Madeline book, published in 1939.

-A two year pilot program, called Harmon'Yeu, was initiated in the spring of 2020 to interconnect 23 houses in the Ker Pissot neighborhood and surrounding areas with a microgrid that was automated as a smart grid with software from Engie.
-Sixty-four solar panels with a peak capacity of 23.7 kW were installed on five houses and a battery with a storage capacity of 15 kWh was installed on one house.
-Six houses store excess solar energy in their hot water heaters.
-A dynamic system apportions the energy provided by the solar panels and stored in the battery and hot water heaters to the system of 23 houses.
-The smart grid software dynamically updates energy supply and demand in five minute intervals, deciding whether to pull energy from the battery or from the panels and when to store it in the hot water heaters.
-This pilot program was the first such project in France.
+Launched in 2020, Harmon'Yeu is France’s first two-year smart microgrid pilot, connecting 23 houses in Ker Pissot.
+The system integrates 23.7 kW of solar panels, a 15 kWh battery and six thermal water heaters.